Richard Nixon Presidential Library and Museum: Dedication

-The original library and birthplace was officially dedicated on July 19, 1990.
-Former President Nixon and First Lady Pat Nixon were present, as were President George H. W. Bush, former President Gerald Ford, former President Ronald Reagan, and first ladies Barbara Bush, Betty Ford, and Nancy Reagan.
+The library complex was officially dedicated on July 19, 1990.
+Former president Nixon and first lady Pat Nixon were present, as were President George H. W. Bush, former president Gerald Ford, former president Ronald Reagan, and first ladies Barbara Bush, Betty Ford, and Nancy Reagan.
 A crowd of 50,000 gathered for the ceremony.
 At the dedication, Nixon said, "Nothing we have ever seen matches this moment–to be welcomed home again."

 Facilities

 The museum, housed in a 52000 sqft building, offers a narrative of Nixon's life and career.
-Behind the museum is the birthplace, which was constructed by Nixon's father using a home building kit, and restored to appear as it was in the 1910s.
+Behind the museum is his birthplace, which was constructed by Nixon's father using a home building kit, and restored to appear as it was in the 1910s.
 President Nixon and Pat Nixon are buried on the grounds, just a few feet from the birthplace.

-The Nixon Library compound also contains the Katharine B. Loker Center and Annenberg Court, a 38000 sqft wing constructed in 2004, which includes a special exhibit room and an exact replica of the East Room of the White House that is used as an event space; the Nixon Foundation leases the East Room for events such as weddings and business meetings.
+The Nixon Library compound contains the Katharine B. Loker Center and Annenberg Court, a 38000 sqft wing constructed in 2004, which includes a special exhibit room and an exact replica of the East Room of the White House that is used as an event space.
+The Nixon Foundation leases the East Room for events such as weddings and business meetings.